Combinatorial Control Barrier Functions: Nested Boolean and p-choose-r Compositions of Safety Constraints

 for all $\xi \in \partial\big(\max^r\{h_k(\bx)\}_{k=1}^p\big)$ on the neighborhood $\Dc$.
 The function $\max^r\{h_k(\bx)\}_{k=1}^p$ is therefore a nonsmooth barrier function~\cite[Prop.
 2]{PG-JC-ME:17} for the closed-loop system, verifying the statement of forward invariance.

 To prove control invariance, we show that the CBF-QP is a valid safeguarding controller.
-The definition of the $p$-choose-$r$ CBFs using strict inequality in~\eqref{eq:c-cbf} ensures that the CBF-QP is well-defined on a neighborhood $\Dc\supset \Cc$ of the safe set.
-Since the CBF-QP is continuous and enforces~\eqref{eq:pCr_BC} from its constraint, we may deduce safety. \end{proof}
+The definition of the $p$-choose-$r$ CBFs using strict inequality in~\eqref{eq:c-cbf} ensures that the CBF-QP satisfies Slater's condition at every state $\bx$ in a neighborhood $\Dc\supset \Cc$ of the safe set, so it is well-defined and continuous there~\cite{PM-AA-JC:25}.
+In addition, the CBF-QP enforces~\eqref{eq:pCr_BC} from its constraint, so we may deduce safety. \end{proof}

 Theorem~\ref{thm:pCr_safety} provides the CBF-QP for $p$-choose-$r$ CBFs.
-An important feature of this construction is that the number of enforced inequalities in the optimization remains $p$ regardless of $r$.
+An important feature of this construction is that the number of inequalities in the optimization remains $p$ regardless of $r$.
 This avoids the combinatorial blow-up in the numbers of constraint combinations, yielding a more practical complexity that scales linearly with $p$.
-This is achieved by sorting the $h_k$ values in~\eqref{eq:sorting_CBFs} to obtain $h$ and then using $h$ as \textit{pivot} in~\eqref{eq:pCr_BC} to enforce constraints only for the $r$-th largest $h_k$.
-Moreover, notice that $p$-choose-$r$ CBFs define exact safe sets.
-Thus, our formulation avoids conservatism arising from smooth approximations of safe sets using softmin or softmax operators as done in~\cite{TGM-ADA:23, TGM:25, MB-DP:23}.
+This is achieved by sorting the $h_k$ values in~\eqref{eq:sorting_CBFs} to obtain $h$ and then using $h$ as \textit{pivot} in~\eqref{eq:pCr_BC} to enforce constraints only for the $r$ largest $h_k$.
+The bound~\eqref{eq:pCr_bound} ensures forward invariance with the ordered CBFs rather than the individual primitive CBFs, allowing the active subset of $r$ constraints to change dynamically over time.
+While it may appear natural to apply the CBF condition directly to the $r$-th largest function (i.e., use ${\dot h \geq -\alpha(h)}$), such an approach involves the derivative of a nonsmooth function, leading to a discontinuous CBF-QP, unlike our proposed framework.
+Moreover, notice that $p$-choose-$r$ CBFs define exact safe sets, avoiding conservatism introduced by smooth approximations of $h$ using softmin or softmax operators as done in~\cite{TGM-ADA:23, TGM:25, MB-DP:23}.